morre95/mylazygit.nvim/README.md

 - Stage/unstage files via picker prompts, with multi-select support when staging
 - Create commits with `vim.ui.input`
 - Run `git init`, `git pull`, `git push`, and `git fetch` against a configurable remote
+- One-key merge workflow that rebases a feature branch on main before merging it back
 - Refresh view at any time to keep the status in sync

 ## Installation